-Term What it means Hospital / acute care hospital (pages 58-59) A medical center or community hospital that provides treatment for severe illness, conditions caused by disease or trauma, and recovery from surgery.
-Acute care hospitals deliver intensive, 24-hour medical and nursing care and meet all of the following conditions: Operate pursuant to law for the provision of medical care Provide continuous 24-hour-a-day nursing care Have facilities for diagnosis and major surgery Provide acute medical/surgical care or acute rehabilitation care Are licensed as an acute hospital Have an average length of stay of less than 25 days I In-home behavioral services Specialized behavior management therapy and monitoring provided in the home setting for youth members Injury Accidental bodily harm caused by something external (outside of your body).
-Inpatient behavioral health services (pages 76-77) Treatment for behavioral health conditions that have severe symptoms but that are expected to improve with intensive, short-term treatment.
-Inpatient medical care (pages 58-59) Medical care in a hospital that requires admission as an inpatient and usually requires an overnight stay.
-Inpatient hospital services may also be referred to as hospitalization.
+Term What it means...
+Hospital / acute care hospital (pages 54-56) A medical center or community hospital that provides treatment for severe illness, conditions caused by disease or trauma, and recovery from surgery.
+Acute care hospitals deliver intensive, 24-hour medical and nursing care and meet all of the following conditions: Operate pursuant to law for the provision of medical care Provide continuous 24-hour-a-day nursing care Have facilities for diagnosis and major surgery Provide acute medical/surgical care or acute rehabilitation care Are licensed as an acute hospital Have an average length of stay of less than 25 days I In-home behavioral services Specialized behavior management therapy and monitoring provided in the home setting for youth members Injury Accidental bodily harm caused by something external (outside of your body) Inpatient behavioral health services (pages 71-72) Treatment for behavioral health conditions that have severe symptoms but that are expected to improve with intensive, short-term treatment.
+Inpatient medical care (pages 54-56) Medical care in a hospital that requires admission as an inpatient and usually requires an overnight stay.
+Inpatient hospital services may also be referred to as hospitalization .
 Intensive care coordination Coordination of services for members when multiple services and systems are involved Intensive outpatient program (IOP) Programs that offer thorough, regularly-scheduled behavioral health treatment in a structured environment.
 These programs offer at least three hours of therapy a day, up to seven days a week.
-L Long-term care facilities (pages 58-59) Specialized hospitals that treat patients who need further care for complex medical conditions but no longer require the services of a traditional hospital.
-M Maintenance care A treatment plan or therapy performed to maintain or prevent deterioration of a chronic condition.
+L Long-term care facilities (pages 54-56) Specialized hospitals that treat patients who need further care for complex medical conditions but no longer require the services of a traditional hospital Μ Maintenance care A treatment plan or therapy performed to maintain or prevent deterioration of a chronic condition.
 When further clinical improvement cannot reasonably be expected from continuous ongoing care, and the nature of the treatment becomes supportive rather than corrective.
-Medical services In this handbook, medical services are services to treat medical (physical) conditions - in contrast to Behavioral health services .
-Medical supplies or equipment Disposable items that physicians prescribe as medically necessary to treat a disease or injury.
-Such items include surgical dressings, splints and braces.